jswanson3323/SmartRouter/README.md

 - slug-style IDs such as `superarea_great_room`

 If a generic domain command maps to exactly one compatible entity in the origin area or SuperArea, that entity is preferred deterministically.

+The router also uses this same locality order when recovering ambiguous state-query targets:
+1. exact area match
+2. SuperArea match
+3. broader house match only if still safe

 ### Conversation target ambiguity handling